-Initiative Status Director Compensation Benchmarking (continued) In 2020, Willis Towers Watson was engaged to provide a comprehensive review of director compensation and provide expert, objective advice on the Corporation's director compensation arrangements relative to its peers and in light of the COVID-19 pandemic.
-Total director compensation and Chair's compensation continue to be positioned within the 25 th and 50 th percentile of the comparator group.
-Board Renewal The NCGC annually reviews the composition of the Board, assesses Board performance and the contributions of individual directors and reviews the long-term plan for the composition of the Board based on the strategic direction of the Corporation.
+Initiative Status Board Renewal The NCGC annually reviews the composition of the Board, assesses Board performance and the contributions of individual directors and reviews the long-term plan for the composition of the Board based on the strategic direction of the Corporation.
 Through these reviews, the Board strives to maintain a balance between the benefits of in-depth institutional knowledge held by tenured directors, and the need for renewal.
-Since 2019, five new independent directors have joined the Board.
-The average tenure of the directors standing for election at the Meeting is 4.1 years.
-Board Evaluation Policy The Board follows a formalized annual director assessment consistent with its written Board evaluation policy, which includes the requirement for a third party, independent board assessment every three years, at a minimum.
-A third party, independent assessment of the Board was completed in 2020.
+Six of seven independent directors have joined the Board since 2019.
+The average tenure of the directors standing for re-election at the Meeting is 2.4 years.
+Board Evaluation Policy The Board follows a formalized annual director assessment consistent with its written Board evaluation policy, which includes the requirement for a third party, independent Board assessment every three years, at a minimum.
+A third party, independent assessment of the Board was completed in 2020 and the next third party, independent Board assessment is scheduled for 2023.
 Equity Ownership Guidelines To better align director objectives with the long-term interests of the Corporation, the Corporation requires all non-executive directors to hold a specified equity ownership value throughout their tenure.
 In addition, we require certain of our executive officers to hold a specified equity ownership level within a specified time frame.
 Director Over-boarding Policy Evaluation metrics for potential director candidates includes an assessment of their time available to effectively represent shareholders' interests, consistent with the Corporation's policy limiting the number of public company directorships that may be held by each director.
 Advisory Vote on Executive Compensation: 'Say on Pay' The Corporation holds an advisory vote on the approach to executive compensation at every annual general meeting.
 The purpose of this 'Say on Pay' advisory vote is to provide shareholders with the opportunity to indicate their acceptance of the Board's overall approach to executive compensation.
-Majority Voting Policy The Corporation has a Majority Voting Policy which provides that a director nominee receiving more "withheld" votes than "for" votes in an uncontested election will tender a resignation to the Board, effective on acceptance by the Board.
+Majority Voting Policy The Corporation has a Majority Voting Policy which provides that a director nominee who does not receive a greater number of votes "for" than the aggregate number of votes "against" and "withheld" at an uncontested meeting of shareholders will not be elected to the Board and will immediately tender his or her resignation to the Board, except for in the limited circumstances set forth in the Majority Voting Policy.
 Code of Business Conduct and Ethics The Corporation's directors, officers and employees must comply with our Code of Business Conduct and Ethics and our Anti-Bribery and Anti-Corruption Policy, which prescribe minimum moral and ethical standards.
-Prohibiting Option Repricing The Corporation has never repriced its outstanding Options and the Option Plan explicitly prohibiting the repricing of Options.
+Prohibiting Option Repricing The Corporation has never repriced its outstanding Options and the Option Plan explicitly prohibits the repricing of Options.
 Quorum Minimum Representation The Corporation's minimum quorum at shareholder meetings is two persons holding, or representing by proxy, at least 25% of the issued voting shares of the Corporation.
 Advance Notice By-law In November 2020, the Corporation adopted an advance notice by-law which creates procedures for giving advance notice to the Board in circumstances where nominations of persons for election as directors of the Corporation are made by shareholders.